 What is the minimal time commitment?

 Some mandatory training and orientation will take place in mid-March.
 Twenty-four hours of creating in-the-field are required per month, April 1-October 31, of which 18 hours must be in "front-country" locations.
 The Community Artist must spend at least one day in each of the four parks in the Southeast Utah Group (Arches National Park, Canyonlands National Park, Hovenweep National Monument, Natural Bridges National Monument).
-Additional time may be needed to craft the video and prepare a piece for donation.The community outreach event can count towards the monthly time commitment.
+Additional time may be needed to prepare a piece for donation.The community outreach event can count towards the monthly time commitment.

 Can I volunteer more hours?